Boost Event-Driven Tactile Learning with Location Spiking Neurons: Methods

 \subsubsection{Location Orders}

-To enable location spiking neurons' spatial recurrent neuronal dynamics, we propose three location orders for event-based tactile learning (Fig.~\ref{orders}) based on three major fingerprint patterns of humans -- arch, whorl, and loop.
-Three examples are shown here.
-Each number in the brackets represents the taxel index, see Fig.~\ref{graphs}(a). \begin{itemize} \item An example for the arch-like location order: [11, 25, 35, 4, 18, 30, 7, 2, 20, 37, 29, 12, 9, 33, 23, 16, 1, 6, 15, 21, 27, 34, 39, 24, 17, 10, 31, 38, 28, 14, 3, 22, 32, 8, 19, 36, 5, 13, 26] \item An example for the whorl-like location order: [21, 15, 16, 23, 27, 24, 17, 6, 9, 12, 20, 29, 33, 34, 31, 28, 22, 14, 10, 1, 2, 7, 18, 30, 37, 39, 38, 32, 19, 8, 3, 4, 11, 25, 35, 36, 26, 13, 5] \item An example for the loop-like location order: [1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, 21, 22, 23, 24, 25, 26, 27, 28, 29, 30, 31, 32, 33, 34, 35, 36, 37, 38, 39] \end{itemize}
+\textbf{To enable the spatial recurrent neuronal dynamics of location spiking neurons, we need to manually set the location orders of location spiking neurons.} Specifically, we propose four kinds of location orders for event-driven tactile learning and explore their robustness on the event-driven tactile tasks.
+As shown in Fig.~\ref{orders}, three location orders are designed based on the major fingerprint patterns of humans -- arch, whorl, and loop.
+And one location order randomly traverses all the taxels.
+Four concrete examples are shown below.
+Each number in the brackets represents the taxel index. \begin{itemize} \item An example for the arch-like location order: [11, 25, 35, 4, 18, 30, 7, 2, 20, 37, 29, 12, 9, 33, 23, 16, 1, 6, 15, 21, 27, 34, 39, 24, 17, 10, 31, 38, 28, 14, 3, 22, 32, 8, 19, 36, 5, 13, 26] \item An example for the whorl-like location order: [21, 15, 16, 23, 27, 24, 17, 6, 9, 12, 20, 29, 33, 34, 31, 28, 22, 14, 10, 1, 2, 7, 18, 30, 37, 39, 38, 32, 19, 8, 3, 4, 11, 25, 35, 36, 26, 13, 5] \item An example for the loop-like location order: [1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, 21, 22, 23, 24, 25, 26, 27, 28, 29, 30, 31, 32, 33, 34, 35, 36, 37, 38, 39] \item An example for the random location order: [4, 7, 12, 9, 2, 1, 6, 15, 10, 3, 5, 8, 14, 17, 21, 22, 13, 26, 19, 24, 27, 28, 32, 36, 38, 31, 34, 39, 37, 33, 23, 29, 30, 35, 25, 11, 18, 20, 16] \end{itemize}